 A win-win settlement does not necessarily mean an equal win for both sides.
 One party may gain more in a settlement than the other, but as long as both parties gain more and both parties’ problems are solved, a win-win outcome is usually achieved.

 Not every mediation will end in a settlement.
-For those that do, some recognizable behaviors contribute to the successful cooperation of the parties in reaching a settlement agreement.
+However, for those that do, some recognizable behaviors contribute to the successful cooperation of the parties in reaching a settlement agreement.
 Some of the behaviors include:

-- The parties understand that they are there to find options that reconcile the interests of both sides and reach a reasonable result.
+• The parties understand that they are there to find options that reconcile the interests of both sides and reach a fair result.

-- They come prepared and know the strengths and weaknesses of their case, the costs of litigation, and the risks they are assuming if the case does not settle.
+• They come prepared and know the their cases strengths and weaknesses, the costs of litigation, and the risks they are assuming if the case does not settle.

-- Parties and their representatives have thought about the range of money they would feel comfortable giving or taking and are prepared with an opening offer.
+• Parties and their representatives have thought about the range of money they would feel comfortable giving or taking and come prepared with an opening offer.

-Many mediators agree that the sign of a successful mediation is when the plaintiff agrees to accept less than expected and the defendant agrees to pay more than expected.
-To get to a settlement, compromise on both sides should be expected.
+Many mediators agree that the sign of a successful mediation is when the plaintiff agrees to accept less than expected, and the defendant agrees to pay more than expected.
+To reach settlement, both sides must be prepared to compromise.

 What Happens After a Successful Mediation?

 Once the parties have reached a verbal agreement on all settlement terms, the mediator will assist the parties in drafting a written settlement agreement to be signed by all parties.
 Part of the agreement is a release, which is an agreement between the parties stating that one of the parties will relinquish their privileges to a legal claim.
 Many mediation settlement agreements also contain confidentiality provisions, whereby the parties agree that the settlement terms are to be kept confidential and not disclosed to any third party unless required by law.
 In the US, after both parties sign the agreement and payment is made, the counsel for the parties will advise the court that the matter is settled, and the judge will sign an order of dismissal.
-At that point, the legal case is resolved, and in most civil cases, the parties will not need to return to court.
+The legal case is resolved at that point, and in most civil cases, the parties will not need to return to court.

 The Settlement Agreement is a Binding Contract

-In the US and in many other countries, a mediation settlement agreement can become a binding contract that can be enforced in a court of law.
+In the US and many other countries, a mediation settlement agreement can become a binding contract enforced in a court of law.
 Parties to the agreement may not change their minds about it later.
 If a party fails to comply with the terms of an agreement, the court will likely enforce the agreement, and sanctions may be entered against that party.
-Also, attempting to change or add new terms to the settlement agreement post mediation may be difficult.
-For instance, if one party wants confidentiality or non-disparagement language in a settlement, those terms should be discussed during the mediation session before a final settlement is reached.
+Also, attempting to change or add new terms to the settlement agreement post-mediation may be difficult.
+For instance, if one party wants confidentiality or non-disparagement language in a settlement, those terms should be discussed before a final settlement is reached during the mediation session.